ScottLogic/blog/_posts/2026-01-16-optics-fundamentals.md

 Shape modified = shapeRadius.modify(r -> r * 2, shape);
 ~~~~

 Notice the type: composing a `Prism` with a `Lens` yields an `Affine`.
-This reflects the reality: we might find zero elements (if it's not a circle) or one element (if it is).
+This reflects that we might find zero elements (if it's not a circle) or one element (if it is).
 The affine handles both cases elegantly.

-### Pattern: Type-Safe Downcasting
+### Pattern: Type-Safe Down casting

-Prisms provide type-safe downcasting without the need for explicit `instanceof` checks:
+Prisms provide type-safe down casting without the need for explicit `instanceof` checks:

 ~~~~ java
 // Traditional approach